Johnny Maestro: The Crests

 In 1956, seventeen-year old Mastrangelo (performing as Johnny Maestro) joined The Crests.
 The band was formed by J.T.
-Carter and other street kids living in Manhattan, including first tenor Talmadge “Tommy” Gough, second tenor Harold Torres, and tenor Patricia Van Dross (the older sister to Luther Vandross), all residents of the Alfred E. Smith housing project on the Lower East Side of Manhattan.
+Carter and other street kids living in Manhattan, including first tenor Talmadge “Tommy” Gough, second tenor Harold Torres, and soprano Patricia Van Dross (the older sister to Luther Vandross), all residents of the Alfred E. Smith housing project on the Lower East Side of Manhattan.
 In 1956, Mastrangelo, who lived on nearby Mulberry Street, met the group at the Henry Street Settlement House.
 "The three background singers had originally formed the group themselves.
 When I met them, they were learning harmonies from a gospel singer.
 They were looking for a lead singer, and they lived in the same neighborhood as I did.
 They had heard I was singing with a couple of friends in the neighborhood, approached me and asked if I would sing with them.
 I was very impressed with the sound they were getting and joined them.
 We’d sing in the park and at dances and on the trains."

 In 1958, they recorded the song "16 Candles", that went to number two on the Billboard Hot 100 that same year.
 They were one of the first multi-racial groups.
 In just more than four years, the group placed 13 records on Billboard's pop chart, six inside the Top 20 including "Step By Step" and "The Angels Listened In", defining examples of the rock ’n’ roll vocal group genre.
 At one point, it was said that Tony Orlando was a member of the Crests.
 After leaving the Crests in the early 1960s, Maestro performed briefly as a solo singer.